CSCfi/csc-user-guide/docs/apps/spades.md

 srun spades.py --pe1-1 reads_R1.fastq.gz --pe1-2 reads_R2.fastq.gz -t $SLURM_CPUS_PER_TASK -o SpadesResult

 ```
 In the example above _<project>_ could be replaced with your project name.
-You can use `csc-workspaces` to check your Puhti projects.
+You can use `csc-workspaces` to check your Puhti-rhel7 projects.
 Maximum running time is
 set to 12 hours (`--time=12:00:00`).
 As SPAdes uses threads based parallelization, the process is considered as one job that should be executed within one node (`--ntasks=1`, `--nodes=1`).
 The job reserves eight cores `--cpus-per-task=8` that can use in total up to 32 GB of memory  (`--mem=32G`).
 Note that the number of cores to be used needs to be defined in actual _spades.py_ command
 too.
 That is done with _spades.py_ option `-t`.
 In this case we use $SLURM_CPUS_PER_TASK variable that contains the _cpus-pre-task_